hlship/dialog-tool/README.md

 ## Write / Run / Test Loop

-Dialog makes it easy to code and test at the same time; the `dgdebug` does a great job of updating in-place when any of the source files change.
+Dialog makes it easy to code and test at the same time; the `dgdebug` command does a great job of updating in-place when any of the source files change.

 Testing is very simple with `dgt`; under the `tests` folder are `.txt` files and corresponding `.out` files.
-The first is a transcript for the project, the series of commands to execute.
+The `.txt` file is a series of commands to execute, and the `.out` file is the expected game output from executing those commands.
-The transcript may also include Dialog style comments (`%%`), and Dialog queries, including `(now)` queries.
+The `.txt` file may also include Dialog style comments (`%%`), and Dialog queries, including `(now)` queries.

-The `dgt test` command finds each of these files, runs the debugger to execute the transcript, and captures the output.
+The `dgt test` command finds each of these files, runs the debugger to execute the game script, and captures the output.
-If the output matches the `.out` file, the test is succesful.
+If the output matches the `.out` file, the test is successful.
 Otherwise, the actual output is saved and the test is a failure; the `dgt bless` command allows you to review failed tests, using a colorized side-by-side diff, and identify those where